nachocaru/xaprb.com/content/blog/2014-01-20-crossfit-safety.md

 You might think this is an issue that's only present in the competitions.
 But that's not true.
 I generally refuse to do snatches in workouts at the gym.
-I will substitute them for other movement.
+I will substitute them for other movements.
 Why?
 Take a look at a typical snatch
 workout:

 > AMRAP (as many rounds as possible) in 12 Minutes of: